Jan. 26, 2015 at 10:28 AM ET

 There is good news: If you find yourself slipping, remember “tuck and roll."

-Instead, if you feel yourself losing balance, tuck into a ball, make yourself as small as possible and keep your head and face away from the fall, experts say.
+If you feel yourself losing balance, tuck into a ball, make yourself as small as possible and keep your head and face away from the fall, experts say.
 Don't put out your hands to catch yourself, or you'll risk breaking your arms or wrists.
 Try to land on the fleshy part of your body rather than your knees or spine.

-There's another way to avoid a dangerous splat on the ice: walk like a penguin.
+Or try this proven way avoid a painful splat on the ice: Walk like a penguin.
 The waddle keeps your center of gravity over your front leg and will help keep you upright.
 Spread your feet out slightly, to increase your center of gravity, and take small steps.

 Also, keep your hands out of your pockets while walking — that decreases your center of gravity and balance, according to the Centers for Disease Control and Prevention.
 You need your arms for balance.